homermultitext/hmt-textmodel/examples.md

     val mainScholia = corpus ~~ CtsUrn("urn:cts:greekLit:tlg5026.msA:")

-Analyze the corpus.
+Analyze the scholia.
 The result is a Vector of `TokenAnalysis` objects.

     val tokens = TeiReader.fromCorpus(mainScholia)